zampat/neteye4/doc/031_monitoring_zones_master.md

 const ZoneName = "master"
 ```

 __Breaking note:__ The local endpoint "icinga2-master.neteyelocal" is used by director api.
 Removing this will break connection and a manual re-configuration is required.
-To avoid this: ADD FIRST the new Endpoint, synchronize Director API and only THEN REMOVE the local endpont.
+To avoid this: ADD FIRST the new Endpoint, synchronize Director API and only THEN REMOVE the local endpoint.